This post may contain affiliate links. Please read our Disclosure Policy for details.

 Welcome to homeschooling!
 I have homeschooled my four and been working with homeschoolers for over 30 years.
-Here are the Basics to help you get started and have a happy homeschooling experience.
+Here are the Basics to help you get started so you can have a happy homeschooling experience.

 Homeschooling: You Need Some Books

-If you are choosing to home school or teaching from home due to the quarantine make sure you are getting the material you need.
 Generally with home schooling, you purchase and teach the subjects your child needs.
-However you may be getting some material from your school district during this time.
-Whatever you are teaching, please join me on Homeschool with Confidence on Facebook for additional support.
+Whatever you are teaching, please join me on Homeschool Christian Mom group on Facebook for additional support.
 If you are having difficulty with finding curriculum or other resources, I can help you in that forum.

 There are very good boxed all-in-one curriculums out there.
 I used and recommend BJU Press Homeschool curriculum for all my kids K thru 12.
 You can do parent led where you teach or purchase the DVD’s or get the same material through the computer.
 For any of those ways, there are recommendations for grading or they do it for you.
 I love the BJU curriculum because they have thought of everything.
 Subjects are well put together, they list tons of extra resources if you need it and all the prep work is done.
 On day one, you teach lesson one, etc. So the value of that kind of complete curriculum was worth every penny to me.
 Continue reading “Homeschooling Basics: Getting Started”